alepharchives/gloom/README.md

 To disconnect from the server, just close the socket.
 No special messaging required.

 Each socket connection is only allowed to process a single type of job.
-If you want you can resent a {"type": "join", ...} message to recast the type of jobs the client wants to consume.
+If you want you can resend a {"type": "join", ...} message to recast the type of jobs the client wants to consume.

 Master
 ------